In this lab you'll get familiar with creating new instances of type classes.

 have default implementations).
 However, do not define operations on

-AbstractIntegers by converting to and from the corresponding
+s by converting to and from the corresponding

-operations on ordinary Haskell Integers; define these operations
+operations on ordinary Haskell Integer

-only in terms of AbstractIntegers.
-Hint: multiplication can
+only in terms of AbstractInteger

 easily be defined recursively in terms of addition.

-Write a function called ai_toInteger to convert
+Write a function called ai_toInteger

 useful for testing).

-Write two recursive factorial functions (one
+Write two recursive factorial

 non-tail-recursive, the other tail-recursive, neither one using higher-order

-functions such as foldr) which work on any instance of both
+) which work on any instance of both

 you test for invalid inputs and raise an error on invalid inputs (that's why